Table of Contents

 - multi enterprise agreements (covering more than one business or enterprise)

-- Greenfields agreements (covering new enterprises that do not have any employees yet).
+- (covering new enterprises that do not have any employees yet).

-Under section 11 of the Code, a code covered entity must not be covered by an enterprise agreement made on or after 25 April 2014 in respect of building work that includes certain types of clauses.
+Under section 11 of the Code, amust not be covered by an enterprise agreement made on or after 25 April 2014 in respect of that includes certain types of clauses.
 We can assess your enterprise agreement and provide advice as to whether it meets the Code requirements.

 If you submit your enterprise agreement to the ABCC and it meets the Code requirements you will receive a Letter of Compliance.
 The Letter of Compliance is valid for the life of the agreement, provided the agreement has not been varied, replaced or terminated.